lvjr3383/Google-AI-Agents/2. Sentiment Extractor/README.md

 > **"To understand the model, we must slow it down."**

-An educational walkthrough of sentiment analysis that shows every step of the reasoning pipeline—without exposing private prompts or any production-only tricks.
-It is designed as a teaching tool: clear visuals, explicit stages, and guardrails to keep keys and implementation details private.
+An end-to-end, explainable sentiment demo that turns a classifier into a glass box.
+It shows every stage—from tokenization to vector mapping to feature importance and the final signal—so learners can see how LLM-driven sentiment works.
+Prompts are kept minimal; you can override them via env vars if you want more flavor.

-## Why it exists
+## Why we built it
-- Turn the typical “black box” sentiment demo into a glass box for learners.
+- Make sentiment analysis teachable instead of a black box.
-- Show how raw text becomes tokens, vectors, feature importance, and finally a sentiment signal.
+- Show that “meaning” is coordinates, weights, and thresholds, not magic.
-- Encourage questions: the chat panel lets users interrogate each stage instead of just accepting a label.
+- Encourage curious users to ask “why” at each step via the chat sidecar.

-## What the user experiences
+## What you see (UX flow)
-- **Left panel (Chat + Controls):** enter text, ask questions, adjust the confidence threshold, and drive the step progression.
+- **Left panel (Chat + Controls):** send text, ask questions, tweak the confidence threshold, drive the step progression.
-- **Right panel (Visualization):** four stages:
+- **Right panel (Visualization):** four stages
-  1) **Tokenization:** see tokens, optional IDs, and any subword splits.
+  1) **Tokenization:** tokens, optional IDs, subword splits.
-  2) **Vector Space:** a scatter plot that positions the input against anchor concepts (X = sentiment, Y = intensity/abstraction).
+  2) **Vector Space:** scatter plot; X = sentiment (-10 to 10), Y = intensity/abstraction (-10 to 10); anchors + current point.
-  3) **Explainability:** clickable heatmap words plus a sentiment arc over time.
+  3) **Explainability:** clickable heatmap words + sentiment arc over time.
-  4) **Final Signal:** classification, confidence meter vs. your threshold, and a short “field note” lesson.
+  4) **Final Signal:** label, confidence meter vs. your threshold, plus a short “field note.”

-## How it works (high level)
+## How it works (architecture)
-- **Two-model flow:** one Gemini model produces structured analysis JSON; a lighter model handles follow-up questions without re-running analysis.
+- **Two-model flow:** a reasoning model returns structured JSON; a fast model answers follow-up questions without re-running analysis.
-- **Strict data contract:** the analysis response is forced into a schema so the UI can render deterministically (tokens, vector coordinates, impact words, sentiment arc, final signal, lesson text).
+- **Strict schema:** the analysis response must include tokens, tokenIds, subwords, vector coordinates, high-impact words, sentiment arc, and lesson text so the UI can render deterministically.
-- **Frontend stack:** React + TypeScript + Vite, Tailwind via CDN for speed, Recharts for charts, Lucide for icons.
+- **Stack:** React + TypeScript + Vite, Tailwind (CDN), Recharts, Lucide.

-## What is **not** included
+## Lessons and design choices
-- No proprietary prompt text, private weights, or internal parameters are published here.
+- Interpretability first: every chart corresponds to a field in the schema; no hidden logic.
-- The schema comments explain shapes for rendering, not “secret sauce” logic.
+- Threshold as a teaching lever: users can tune “confidence” and see how it gates the final signal.
-- Keys stay local; nothing sensitive is committed.
+- Minimal prompts in repo: enough to run; override via env to experiment with your own wording.

 ## Quickstart
 1) Install dependencies:
 ```bash
 npm install
 ```
-2) Provide your Gemini key in `.env.local` (kept out of git):
+2) Add your Gemini key in `.env.local` (kept out of git):
 ```bash
 GEMINI_API_KEY=your_gemini_key_here
 ```
-Optional: add your own prompts (leave blank to use the minimal defaults in code):
+Optional: override prompts (leave blank to use minimal defaults):
 ```bash
 ANALYSIS_PROMPT="Your analysis prompt"
 CHAT_PROMPT="Your chat prompt"